Godavari Arch Bridge: Geography

 The bridge is built across the Godavari River, the largest river in South India at over 1000 m length.
 It is built in the region as the river enters into the deltaic reach before discharging into the sea 60 km downstream of the bridge.
-At the location of the bridge the Godavari river flows with a width of about 3 km, split in two channels with an island formation in between.
+At the location of the bridge the Godavari River flows with a width of about 3 km, split in two channels with an island formation in between.
 The maximum discharge observed in the river is reported to be around 3 million m3/s and the maximum velocity of water flow as 5 m per second.
 The bridge is located in a cyclonic area where the wind speed touch 200 km per hour.

 The bridge is located in two channels, the Kovvur channel and the Rajahmundry channel, and hence the bridge is also known as the Kovvur-Rajahmundry Bridge.
 The Rajahmundry channel has a deep rocky bed, and even the water level is 18–20 m.
 Comparatively the Kovur channel is shallow with a water depth of about 8–10 m and riverbed is made up of clay deposits.

 History

 Earlier Bridges

-This bridge is the third in the series of the bridges that spans the Godavari river at Rajahmundry.
+This bridge is the third in the series of the bridges that spans the Godavari River at Rajahmundry.
 The earliest bridge is the Havelock bridge, which was built in 1897 by Frederick Thomas Granville Walton.
 It is 2950 m long and is made of masonry piers and steel girders.
 It was decommissioned in 1997 as it had served its full utility.
 The Godavari Arch bridge was actually built to replace the Havelock bridge.
 Additionally, the Godavari Arch bridge is aligned parallel to the Old Godavari bridge, and is separated by a short distance of about 200 meters.

-The second bridge is a railroad bridge, the Godavari bridge, built in 1960's as a part of doubling of railway track between Chennai – Howrah.
+The second bridge is a railroad bridge, the Godavari bridge, built in the 1960s as a part of doubling of railway track between Chennai – Howrah.
 This is a truss bridge, with the superstructure made of steel.
 It is in active service and carries a single railway track in the lower level, and two-way road, pedestrian pathways on the upper level.
 Initial plans for the construction of the Godavari Arch bridge consisted of a steel superstructure like the Godavari bridge.
 But later the concept of prestressed concrete girders was considered, and subsequently the designing was continued with the concrete girders.